-For the sugar cane farmers it was a potentially crippling blow – the Belize Sugar Cane Farmers Association (BSCFA) had been trading for more than fifty years and joined the Fairtrade system in 2008.
+For the sugar cane farmers it was a potentially crippling blow – the Belize Sugar Cane Farmers Association (BSCFA) had been trading for more than 50 years and joined the Fairtrade system in 2008.
 For Tate & Lyle Sugars it was an unacceptable discovery that needed urgent action.
-Julia Clark from Tate & Lyle Sugars, who buy sugar from Belize, says ’It is important that the sugar we buy is sustainably produced.
+Julia Clark from Tate & Lyle Sugars, who buy sugar from Belize, says: ’It is important that the sugar we buy is sustainably produced.
 It’s in our interest to make sure no young people are working on the sugar cane farms where we source our sugar.’

 Fairtrade farmers, auditors and Tate & Lyle Sugars came together. ’We had a choice,’ says Leonardo Cano, Chairman of BSCFA. ’We wanted to become champions for children’s wellbeing,’ says Cano. ’We didn’t just want to do the minimum required to get our certificate back, we wanted to promote the rights of children and young people, to protect them from harmful influences, abuse and exploitation.
 This is all about building for the future.’

 Fighting child labour is vitally important to these communities in Belize, so what are the benefits for ASR Group?